skip to content

 • How the veterinarian helps the client understand costs of care for the animal, or group of animals

-• How the client access specialists in situations where a referral may occur
+• How the client accesses specialists in situations where a referral may occur